akerge/ICD0007-1/css/css_lab_2.md

 * For each of the section below, you should create a separate folder and put your work inside

-* Once you are done with any section, you should `commit and push the code to the remot repository` - A single commit for everything at once is not ALLOWED.
+* Once you are done with any section, you should `commit and push the code to the remote repository` - A single commit for everything at once is not ALLOWED.

 ## Concepts to cover
 * Display